kodamap/server_check/README.md

 It checks the "should be" state from the inside of the server from a different perspective than the configuration test.

-- You can use this on Windows Server 2016(above).
+- You can use this on Windows Server 2016 and above.
 - No correction of setting values will be made.
 - Define and evaluate "should be" states.
 No comparison with system specifications is made.
 - Thus, there is no need to hardcode the setting value in the check module(script).